modir/laminas-book/docs/roles.md

 In the Role Demo sample, we will create a convenient user interface for managing permissions.
 It will be useful if you plan to add new permissions or remove existing ones.

-> You can access the permission management page by logging in as `admin@example.com` and opening
+!!! note
-> menu Admin -> Manage Permissions.
+    You can access the permission management page by logging in as `admin@example.com` and opening menu Admin -> Manage Permissions.

 The permission management will be implemented inside the `PermissionController` controller living in the `User\Controller` namespace.
 The action methods of the `PermissionController` are listed in table 17.5: